homeodor/DobrynyaConfigurator/README.md

 V - 4 bits, or 16 values of, erm, value (brighness, that is)
 ```

-Which gives 65k colours, a plenty for a MIDI controller.
+Which gives 65k colours, a plenty for a MIDI controller and saves tons of memory.
 Internally all LEDs are fully 24 bit RGB though.

+### Colour off

+Actually, all colours that have a value of 0 will be black, no matter the hue.

+There is a magic value ```0xff00``` that means “colour off”.

 ## SysEx

 Here’s a brief overview of how Dobrynya’s SysExes work.

-Each one consists of the following bytes (all in hexadecimal):
+Each one consists of the following bytes:

 ```
-F0 - start of SysEx, as is per MIDI standard
+0xF0 - start of SysEx, as is per MIDI standard
-00 39 40 - normally here comes a Manufacturer SysEx ID.
+0x00 0x39 0x40 - normally here comes a Manufacturer SysEx ID.
 Dobrynya doesn’t have one assigned (yet), so this header is as good as any
-CC - device class number (the Configurator sends 0x77 here) MM - device model number (the Configurator sends 0x76 here) RR - device revision (the Configurator sends 00)
+CC - device class number (the Configurator sends 0x77 here) MM - device model number (the Configurator sends 0x76 here) RR - device revision (the Configurator sends 0x00)
-Vm - firmware/configurator version minor (the Configurator currently sends 00) VM - firmware/configurator version major (the Configurator currently sends 00) 00 - reserved
+Vm - firmware/configurator version minor (the Configurator currently sends 0x00) VM - firmware/configurator version major (the Configurator currently sends 0x00) 0x00 - reserved
 CM - the command
 ST - the status
 C1 C2 C3 C4 L1 L2 L3 L4 - optional, 28 bit checksum/length (if status’ bit 7 is set, see below)
 ... optional, some data
-F7 - SysEx ends, as is per the standard
+0xF7 - SysEx ends, as is per the standard
 ```

 ### Raw data